Generic selectors

 Will the Estadio Azteca renovation project be done by 2026?

 The grass on the Estadio Azteca pitch has now been removed, and various sections of the ground have also been demolished.
-Also, the crest of Club America, who play their home matches at the stadium, has been removed to comply with FIFA’s regulations.
+Additionally, the crest of Club America, which plays its home matches at the stadium, has been removed to comply with FIFA’s regulations.

-It was announced in April 2024 that the stadium did not meet FIFA’s stadium requirements, and the redevelopment project was delayed by six months.
-However, it is now underway and is scheduled to be finished at the end of 2025.
+In April 2024, it was announced that the stadium did not meet FIFA’s stadium requirements, and the redevelopment project was delayed by six months.
+However, it is now underway and is scheduled to be finished in the first quarter of 2026.

 May 2025 update: Estadio Azteca gets a new name

-According to ESPN, the government of Mexico City has announced that Estadio Azteca will be renamed Estadio Ciudad de México as early as March 2026, ahead of the FIFA World Cup the following year.
+According to ESPN, the government of Mexico City has announced that Estadio Azteca will be renamed Estadio Ciudad de México as early as March 2026, ahead of the FIFA World Cup.

 On 14 March 2025, the stadium's name was changed to Estadio Banorte to reflect a commercial agreement with Grupo Financiero Banorte, a bank that is funding renovation works at the venue in preparation for the 2026 World Cup.
 The bank has injected an additional $105 million loan into the project, which will be repaid over 12 years.
 This funding arrangement complements a previous $75 million loan obtained by the stadium owners, Grupo Ollamani.